maxtoroq/maxtoroq.github.io/XCST/docs/overview.md

 ![](xcst-flow.svg)

-## XCST Web Pages
+## ASP.NET

-This project provides integration with ASP.NET which includes its own compilation infrastructure.
-Using the `Xcst.AspNet` package you can simply add XCST modules to your site and the framework takes care of code generation and compilation at run-time.
+This project provides integration with ASP.NET which includes its own build infrastructure.
+Using the `Xcst.AspNet` package you can simply add XCST pages to your site and the framework takes care of code generation and compilation at run-time.
 Evaluation is triggered by visiting the URL of the page.

-## XCST Views

 For legacy projects you can use the `Xcst.Web.Mvc` package which implements an XCST view engine for ASP.NET MVC.